mikinty/project-dreams/README.md

   - Can also do it for St. Emilion for example
 - Write book about wine, but more like a dating for cs majors edition.
 Systematic, and not just straight spitting facts as we see in books nowadays.
 - Create a free "WSET" on Github
+- `Wine without the Snobbery` could be a title
+  - Wine books are a very crowded space, and a lot of people don't really wanna learn about wine anyway

 ## Books to Write